Leggy String of Pearls — Wide Bead Spacing and Weak Strands

 Symptoms

-- new beads emerging smaller than older beads
+- new beads emerging visibly smaller than the older, more mature beads on the same strand

-- strands that appear wire-like with isolated beads rather than dense clusters
+- strands that look wiry and sparse, with isolated beads strung along thin stem rather than in dense clusters

-- strands reaching toward the window or light source
+- strands angling or curving noticeably toward the nearest window or light source instead of hanging straight down

 Causes